jaeger231/compose-library/tailscale/README.md

 Keep your `.env` file secure as it contains your Tailscale auth key.
 Do not commit it to version control.
 ```

-You can customize this further based on your specific needs or add additional sections if you have more complex requirements.
-The README provides basic setup instructions, configuration details, and management commands for users who might need to work with your Tailscale container.